A high-order compact finite difference scheme and precise integration method based on modified Hopf-Cole transformation for numerical simulation of n-dimensional Burgers' system: Numerical Result

-The numerical solutions are reported in Tables \ref{tt5},\ref{tt6},\ref{tt7},\ref{tt8} and Fig. \ref{figure.6} for the different values of $Re$ and $t$.
-The results of the numerical solution are compared with those of Refs. \cite{Jiwari2015,Jiwari2012, Mittal2012a}, and the numerical results of the proposed scheme are better than their results.
+The numerical solutions are reported in Tables \ref{tt5},\ref{tt6},\ref{tta3} and Fig. \ref{figure.6} for the different values of $t$ {with $Re=100$ and $\tau {\rm{ = }}1 \times {10^{ - 5}}$}.
+The results of the numerical solution are compared with those of Refs. \cite{Kutluay1999,Jiwari2015,Jiwari2012, Mittal2012a}, and the numerical results of the proposed scheme are better than their results.
 It is evident that the proposed scheme has high accuracy and efficiency than other numerical schemes.
-The left figure in Fig. \ref{figure.6} exhibit that as the increase of time the numerical solution of partial regions becomes steeper and steeper, and the decreasing rate of the approximate solution increases.
+Fig. \ref{figure.6} exhibit that as the increase of time the numerical solution of partial regions becomes steeper and steeper, and the decreasing rate of the approximate solution increases.
 This physical phenomenon validates the fact that the numerical solution is capable of describing the shock wave.
-For the numerical solutions at different time demonstrated in the left part of Fig. \ref{figure.6} are fantastically analogical as depicted in the figures given in Refs. \cite{Jiwari2015,Jiwari2012, Mittal2012a,Li2016a,G.W.Wei1998}
+For the numerical solutions at different time demonstrated in Fig. \ref{figure.6} are fantastically analogical as depicted in the figures given in Refs. \cite{Jiwari2015,Jiwari2012, Mittal2012a,Li2016a,G.W.Wei1998}. {According to the values of ROC in Table \ref{tta3} ( ROC$>4$ ), the proposed scheme can be verified as a high order scheme}